 Acquiring Owned Power

 As we’ve discussed, borrowed power can be converted into owned power, but there are of course other ways to acquire owned power.
 Again, the major sources of owned power are resources, personal relationships, knowledge, and skills.
 Skills can be a tremendous source of power because they can allow one to gain nearly all other sources of power.
 For example, as I mentioned, persuasive skill is extremely useful for gaining, among other things, borrowed power.
-Many powerful people become so primarily on the basis of their persuasive ability.
+Many powerful people became powerful primarily on the basis of their persuasive ability.

 Personal relationships are similar to persuasive ability in that they can be used to get people to do things for you.
 For example, say you are a young software engineer planning to start your own company, but you are working at a startup to gain more expertise.
 You develop strong personal relationships with your coworkers, and so when you decide to found your startup, you convince some of them to leave with you and use others to get introductions to funders.
 (This is an instance of converting borrowed power into owned power, because you have professional relationships with them due to your job.)